JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-cloud-storage.md

 Your stuff is placed in buckets.

-`gsutil` is a Python application that lets you access Cloud Storage from the command line.
+`gsutil` is a python application that lets you access Cloud Storage from the command line.

 ## FREE RESOURCE